cosmos/cosmos-sdk/ROADMAP.md

 **Blocked**:

-> once tendermint has a release candidate of ABCI 2.0 (tm 0.38)
+> once cometBFT has a release candidate of ABCI 2.0 (cmt 0.38)

-- complete implementation (0%)
-    - implement ABCI 2.0 ADR.
-    - conduct all pre-release testing for ABCI 2.0
+- Integrate ABCI 2.0

 ### Security